-In addition to his extensive litigation experience, Chris currently serves on the teaching faculty for Harvard Law School's Trial Advocacy Workshop and has served as faculty for the National Institute of Trial Advocacy.
+In addition to his extensive litigation experience, Chris currently serves on the teaching faculty for Harvard Law School's Trial Advocacy Workshop and has served as a faculty member for the National Institute of Trial Advocacy.

 - University of Miami (J.D. cum laude 2008; Order of the Barristers; Commencement Speaker; Editorial Board Member, International and Comparative Law Review; Moot Court Board; Mock Trial Team; B.M.
 2005)